Semilinear clannish algebras arising from surfaces with orbifold points: Introduction

 \emph{Clannish algebras}, defined by Crawley-Boevey over thirty years ago \cite{CB-clans}, form a class of tame algebras whose indecomposable modules enjoy explicit parameterizations in terms of strings and bands that generalize the familiar parameterizations of indecomposables for gentle algebras.
 Very recently, Bennett-Tennenhaus--Crawley-Boevey \cite{BTCB}, have introduced \emph{semilinear clannish algebras}, a more general class of algebras where the action of an arrow of the quiver on a representation allows the scalars to ``come out'' up to the application of a field automorphism \emph{a priori} attached to the arrow, instead of requiring them to always ``come out'' linearly.
 The indecomposable modules over a semilinear clannish algebra still enjoy very handy parameterizations in terms of strings and bands.

-On the other hand, with the aim of categorifying the skew-symmetrizable cluster algebras associated by Felikson-Shapiro-Turmakin \cite{FeShTu-orbifolds} to surfaces with marked points and orbifold points $\boldsymbol{\Sigma}=(\Sigma,\mathbb{M},\mathbb{O})$, Geuenich--Labardini-Fragoso associated in \cite{GLF1,GLF2} a species with potential to each colored triangulation of such a surface $\boldsymbol{\Sigma}$, and showed that if $\boldsymbol{\Sigma}$ is either once-punctured closed or unpunctured, then whenever one is given two colored triangulations related by the flip of an arc, the associated species with potential are related by a mutation of species with potential (also defined in \cite{GLF1}, following the guidelines of Derksen-Weyman-Zelevinsky's mutations of quivers with potential \cite{DWZ1}), thus extending one of the main results from the second author's Ph.D. thesis from simply-laced to non-simply laced situations.
+On the other hand, with the aim of categorifying the skew-symmetrizable cluster algebras associated by Felikson-Shapiro-Turmakin \cite{FeShTu-orbifolds} to surfaces $\Sigma$ equipped with a set $\mathbb{M}$ of marked points and a set $\mathbb{O}$ of orbifold points $\boldsymbol{\Sigma}=(\Sigma,\mathbb{M},\mathbb{O})$, Geuenich--Labardini-Fragoso associated in \cite{GLF1,GLF2} a species with potential to each colored triangulation of such a surface $\boldsymbol{\Sigma}$, and showed that if $\boldsymbol{\Sigma}$ is either once-punctured closed or unpunctured, then whenever one is given two colored triangulations related by the flip of an arc, the associated species with potential are related by a mutation of species with potential (also defined in \cite{GLF1}, following the guidelines of Derksen-Weyman-Zelevinsky's mutations of quivers with potential \cite{DWZ1}), thus extending one of the main results from the second author's Ph.D. thesis from simply-laced to non-simply laced situations.

-An example was given in \cite[\S 4.4]{BTCB} of a 3-vertex semilinear clannish algebra that can be easily seen to be isomorphic to one of the Jacobian algebras discovered in \cite{GLF1} (namely, the Jacobian algebra of the species with potential associated to certain triangulation of a digon with two orbifold points, see Remark \ref{rem:ex-from-BTCB} below).
+An example was given in \cite[\S5.4]{BTCB} of a 3-vertex semilinear clannish algebra that can be easily seen to be isomorphic to one of the Jacobian algebras discovered in \cite{GLF1} (namely, the Jacobian algebra of the species with potential associated to certain triangulation of a digon with two orbifold points, see Remark \ref{rem:ex-from-BTCB} below).
 The main aim of this paper is to prove that, a lot more generally, the Jacobian algebras of all the species with potential from the previous paragraph are Morita-equivalent to semilinear clannish algebras.
 We do this by explicitly constructing semilinear clannish algebras for the colored triangulations of a surface with marked points and orbifold points, and by exhibiting explicit Morita-equivalences with the Jacobian algebras defined in \cite{GLF1,GLF2}.